 Figure 2.
 X-ray diffraction patterns of the raw montmorillonite, mont-PCH, raw saponite and sap-PCH.

 Figure 3 shows the X-ray diffraction diagrams of the sepiolite of the palygorskite and the corresponding materials obtained after subjecting the samples to the same synthetic conditions with which the PCH were obtained with the minerals of the smectite group.
 These materials were named Sap-PCH and Pal-PCH respectively.
-By comparison of the X-ray diffraction profile of sepiolite and Sep-PCH a slight overall decreasing of the signal of the diffraction profile and an increase of the FWHM of the 110 reflection are observed.
-This suggest that the synthesis conditions do not modify the original crystal structure of sepiolite.
+By comparison of the X-ray diffraction profile of sepiolite and Sep-PCH a slight overall decrease of the signal of the diffraction profile and an increase of the FWHM of the 110 reflection are observed.
+This suggests that the synthesis conditions do not modify the original crystal structure of sepiolite.
 Nevertheless, some slight alteration located exclusively in the external surface of the fibres can explain the observed modifications.

-On the contrary, the comparison between the X-ray diffraction profiles of starting palygorskite and Pal-PCH shows that synthesis of the PCH modifies strongly the diffraction profile of the starting palygorskite.
-The reflection 110 of the saponite is almost completely dissapeared and the diffraction peaks between 20 and 25° 2θ are replaced by a broad band between 10 and 20° 2θ.
+On the contrary, the comparison between the X-ray diffraction profiles of starting palygorskite and Pal-PCH show that synthesis of the PCH modifies strongly the diffraction profile of the starting palygorskite.
+The reflection 110 of the saponite almost completely disapeared and the diffraction peaks between 20 and 25° 2θ are replaced by a broad band between 10 and 20° 2θ.